Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 "Maybe we're thinking about this wrong," Greta suggested.
 "What if we're not supposed to navigate the maze?
 What if we're supposed to understand it?"

-That's when Willi had his breakthrough.
-"It's like a recipe," he said suddenly.
+That's when Willi had her breakthrough.
+"It's like a recipe," she said suddenly.
 "All the ingredients are here, but we need to combine them in the right order.
 Lin, what do you know about magical botany?"

 "Everything grows better with friends," Lin replied immediately, then blinked in surprise.
 "I mean, that's not technically botanical knowledge, but it's what the books here seem to want me to remember."